cfyue33/EMR-COPD-prediction/README.md

 **Abstract**— Early diagnosis is a key challenge for the timely intervention and management of Chronic Obstructive Pulmonary Disease (COPD), a life-threatening lung disease in the US.
 Here in this work a highly accurate (F1 score being 0.95) classification model was built using regression modeling.
 Based on basic information of a specific patient including gender, age, and smoking status, the model predicts if the patient is likely having COPD or not.
 A SMART-on-FHIR app was built to demonstrate the use of this predictive model in a clinical setting.
+A demo of the app can be seen here: https://www.youtube.com/watch?v=Bsq7Hat0l4o

 ## 1 PROBLEM STATEMENT